Screenshot from Hidden & Dangerous 2 showing two soldiers moving through a snow-covered area during a night mission.

 ✅ Windows

-✅ Works best via modern digital releases like Steam or GOG
+✅ Works best via modern digital editions like Steam or GOG

-✅ May require some tweaking on newer Windows versions
+✅ May require a bit of tweaking on newer Windows versions

 User Rating